-23. All thirty ex-M23 combatants from Rwanda interviewed by the Group stated that the RDF forced them to carry one box of ammunition and one weapon each when crossing into the DRC.
-Near the DRC border crossing with the Rwandan village of Gasizi, the Group obtained a box of ammunition, which FARDC officers and ex-M23 combatants attested had been provided by the RDF and was destined for the M23.
-The metal casing included 7.62 mm tracer ammunition for AK-47 rifles which were painted with a green tip, in contrast to FARDC ammunition (see image 7).
+23. All 30 ex-M23 combatants from Rwanda interviewed by the Group stated that the RDF forced them to carry one box of ammunition and one weapon each when crossing into the Democratic Republic of the Congo.
+Near the Democratic Republic of the Congo border crossing with the Rwandan village of Gasizi, the Group obtained a box of ammunition, which FARDC officers and ex-M23 combatants attested had been provided by the RDF and was destined for the M23.
+The metal casing included 7.62 mm tracer ammunition for AK-47 rifles, which were painted with a green tip, in contrast to FARDC ammunition (see image 6).
 One displaced villager from Runyoni, interviewed by the Group in Bunagana, stated that M23 rebels forced him to carry the same ammunition boxes from Chanzu to Runyoni.
 Current RDF officers confirmed for the Group that this type of ammunition did indeed belong to the RDF.